Jacob Lund Fisker

 Jacob Lund Fisker (born 1975) is a Danish astrophysicist and writer.
 He is known as the author of a philosophy of extreme early retirement that has inspired a lifestyle movement.
 Fisker's book Early Retirement Extreme discusses how to become financially independent with a median income.
+His philosophy has similarities to LeanFIRE within the FIRE movement.
+The New York Times described him as often thought of as the father of the FIRE movement.

 Life

-Fisker holds a cand.scient. degree in physics and mathematics from Aarhus University, in addition to a PhD in theoretical physics from the University of Basel in Switzerland.
+Fisker holds a cand.scient. degree in physics and mathematics from Aarhus University, and a PhD in theoretical physics from the University of Basel in Switzerland.
 While at Aarhus, he received Statens Uddannelsesstøtte, a state education grant that provides Danish university students with a stipend to cover living expenses while enrolled.
-Even after completing his degrees, Fisker continued to live on a budget corresponding to the SU stipend he received as an undergraduate although his income increased over time.
-As a postdoc he saved 80% of his income and became financially independent in less than five years.
-He considered himself retired when he left his astrophysics career in 2009 at the age of 33 having accumulated a net worth 25 times his annual expenses of about $7,000.
+Even after completing his degrees, Fisker continued to live on a budget corresponding to the SU stipend he received as an undergraduate, although his income increased over time.
+As a postdoc, he saved 80% of his income and became financially independent in less than five years.
+He considered himself retired when he left his astrophysics career in 2009 at the age of 33, having accumulated a net worth 25 times his annual expenses of about $7,000.
 After becoming financially independent, he briefly came out of retirement to work as a quantitative analyst for three years, motivated by personal interest.
 Fisker is a permanent resident of the United States and lives in Chicago.